blue5800/segmentation_guard_2/README.md

 ## Technical Overview

-Segmentation Guard 2 uses `kprobes` to intercept calls to `__bad_area_nosemaphore`, the kernel function responsible for handling usermode page faults that occur outside of valid memory areas or violate permissions.
+SG2 uses `kprobes` to intercept calls to `__bad_area_nosemaphore`, the kernel function responsible for handling usermode page faults that occur outside of valid memory areas or violate permissions.

 When a usermode fault is detected:
 - **If the address is within an existing VMA:** It calls `do_mprotect_pkey` to upgrade the permissions of that page to `RWX`.